sky-chaser-high/adobe-illustrator-scripts/README.md

 3. Click the Random button to assign a color according to the threshold value.

 ### Notes
+If there are many characters, the conversion will take time.
 Some characters, such as periods and commas, are not applied.

 ### UI